Hurt in a car accident? Your next steps may determine how much, and if, insurance pays you.

 These numbers may sound scary, but they don’t become real until you or a loved one become one of the statistics.
 And once that happens, you need to contact a South Carolina auto accident lawyer immediately.

 The Law Offices of James Scott Farrin has handled many different types of car accidents and DWI/DUI cases.
 We work with medical experts and accident reconstructionists to strengthen our clients’ cases and try to get you the compensation you may deserve.
-If you have been hurt in a car accident, call our offices now at 1-866-900-7078 for a free case evaluation.
 We have your best interests at heart.
 We stand up to insurance companies and demand justice for clients.

 Should I File a Claim If I’m Not at Fault?